-- They are passionate, never getting bored with what they are doing and always striving to do more, make improvements, and get the most enjoyment out of it.
+- They are passionate.
+Many never bore with what they are doing.
+They always strive to do more, make improvements, and get the most enjoyment out of it.

-- They are risk takers, not afraid of failing and ready to face uncertainty head on.
+- They are risk takers.
+Not afraid of failing.
+Ready to face uncertainty head on.
 In fact, the ideal entrepreneur is even excited by some risk.
-However, they do not dive in without first evaluating the risk and assessing, and re-assessing whether it is worth it.
+However, they do not dive in without first evaluating the risk.
+They assess, and re-assessing whether it’s worth it.

 - They believe in themselves and have elevated levels of confidence.
-Think Elon Musk who has the self-belief to think he can do anything, which is why he’s taken on things like the electric car, the self-driving vehicle, and rocket ships that return to Earth.
-While others don’t believe these things are possible, he is completely confident he will succeed.
+Think Elon Musk who has the self-belief to think he can do anything.
+Which is why he’s taken on things like the electric car, the self-driving vehicle, and rocket ships that return to Earth.
+Others don’t believe these things are possible.
+However he’s completely confident he will succeed.

 - The ideal entrepreneur is disciplined, works hard, and is completely dedicated.
-They are more likely to be almost stubborn in their focus and determination to work around the clock, if necessary, to get it done.
+They’re more likely to be almost stubborn in their focus and determination to work around the clock.

-- They can adapt and are flexible, understanding that change is very necessary.
-The ideal entrepreneur can even pivot in what they are doing if their idea is not quite right for what the market demands.
+- They can adapt.
+Be flexible.
+They understand that change is very necessary.
+The ideal entrepreneur can even pivot in what they’re doing if their idea is not quite right for what the market demands.

-- The ideal entrepreneur is effective at money management because they realize it takes time to succeed so they must be careful in terms of how they spend.
+- The ideal entrepreneur is effective at money management.
+They realize it takes time to succeed so they must be careful in terms of how they spend.

 Focus on you

 Don’t look at your gender, ethnicity, location or age to determine if you have what it takes to be the ideal entrepreneur.
 Instead, consider the personality traits you have and hold, and see if they match this list.
-Many of the above traits can be learned and adopted.
+You can learn many the above traits and adopt.
 If being a successful entrepreneur is all you think about, consider how you can most closely align yourself with this description and go for it either as a part-time entrepreneur or as a full-time one!